Avatadahmad/OMDb-App/README.md

   - If your backend server is running successfully, navigate back to project with "cd .."
   - Now navigate to client folder.In client go to omdb-app(cd omdb-app) and run "npm start"
   - Here you go!
 Now search for movie
+  - to run test cases, install chai and chai-http in "server folder".
+Run this commond :npm i mocha chai chai-http --save-dev
+  - run test file with npm test (make sure you close backend server, otherwise it will throw error)

 # Tech-Stack